bhipple/cr_cryptography_i/README.md

 * Block Ciphers are built by iteration
     - The key is expanded into n keys
     - The messages is encrypted by k 'round functions' `R(k, m)` to produce the resulting cipher `c`
+    - The specifications to a block cipher are the key expansion function, the round function, the key size, and the round count
 * A Pseudo-Random Function (PRF) defined over `(K, X, Y)` is a function `f:  K x Y -> Y` such that an efficient algorithm exists to evaluate `F(k, x)`
 * A Pseudo-Random Permutation (PRP) defined over `(K, X)` is `E: K x X -> X` such that
     - There exists an efficient deterministic algorithm to evaluated `E(k, x)`